muhammad-fiaz/logly/docs/index.md

 !!! warning "Active Development"
     Logly is actively developed.
 Performance continues to improve with each release.

+!!! note "Note"
+    The Documentation is up-to-date with the main branch so some features may be missing for the old releases on PyPI. also the docs are improving continuously. if you find any issues please report them on GitHub.

 ### 🎯 Why Logly?

 Logly combines the simplicity of Python with the performance and safety of Rust, providing: